Frequently asked questions.

 What made you choose Ireland?

 We had initially planned on getting married in Colorado - where we met and fell in love!
 But we couldn’t find a venue that fit everything we wanted for us and our guests.
-We looked in our gorgeous CO mountain areas and the California beaches!

 We recommend our guests to start watching flights and purchase early!
 For Late Aug/September, you can find a great deal from most major airports.
+Once we have our flights booked, we will poste them here in case anyone wants to travel together!

 What is the closest Airport?